amplication/docs/docs/custom-code/add-action-to-controller.md

 ## General

-In this example you will see how to add an action to a REST API controller.
+In this example, you will see how to add an action to a REST API controller.

 The _entity_.controller.ts file is generated only once by Amplication, and you can freely customize it.
 Amplication will never override this file.

-You can use this file to add new actions (endpoints), or override existing actions that are inherited from _entity_.controller.base
+You can use this file to add new actions (endpoints) or override existing actions that are inherited from _entity_.controller.base

 ## Example